MrJimmo/Writings/Investigations/WebDebuggingCases/WebDebug_12.md

 ...comment?

 This technique is often referred to as the "That ought to be enough" placer holder method...or at least that's what I call it.
-And usually ends up breaking your heart somewhere own the line :o)
+And usually ends up breaking your heart somewhere down the line :o)

 Something else interesting to note are the...
 ```javascript